BabylonJSGames/BabylonJS-Platformer-Game-Prototype/Readme.md

     - Mesh is named __LookAt__: At spawn, the player will initially look towards the position of this mesh.
 The mesh will be deleted from the scene on load.
 If this mesh is not found, lookAt will default to the zero vector.
     - Mesh does not follow any of the naming rules above: These are decorative meshes and they won't be part of the collision system.
 5. Create light source(s) and name them as you like.
 If the scene does not include a light source, a hemispheric light will automatically be inserted after the level import.
+6. Create Shadows by selecting meshes and checking the *cast shadows* and *recieve shadows* properties in blender.
-6. Export your level by selecting *File->Export->Babylon.js ver 2.xx.x* (or whichever version you have).
+7. Export your level by selecting *File->Export->Babylon.js ver 2.xx.x* (or whichever version you have).
-7. Move your exported .babylonjs file into the project at *client/public/assets/scenes/*.
+8. Move your exported .babylonjs file into the project at *client/public/assets/scenes/*.
-8. In the `Config.ts` file, set the `levelName` variable to the name of your exported file, e.g. if your file is located at *client/public/assets/scenes/level.babylonjs*, put in *level.babylonjs*, without the full path.
+9. In the `Config.ts` file, set the `levelName` variable to the name of your exported file, e.g. if your file is located at *client/public/assets/scenes/level.babylonjs*, put in *level.babylonjs*, without the full path.
-9. Rebuild the project.
+10. If doing this locally, then just reload the page.
+11. If on netlify push the changes to yor forked github repo and rebuild netlify, see step 17 under section *Netlify (client side)*
+   - No need to update heroku.
+12. You should now be able to play your level through.

 ### Additional notes:
 - After importing the level, the following will be added to the scene: